Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Crackin of the checksum system to cheat at minigames and unlock hidden features ;
 - Or finding of the bytes that unlock additionnal features directly ;
 - Finding a way to un-erase a picture ;
-- Fincding a way of injecting picture in free empty rather than in active ones.
+- Finding a way of injecting picture in empty memory slots rather than in active ones.